khalil-debug/Fast-Search-Telethon-Files/README.md

 - `--file-size-limit`: File size limit in bytes to download files from the channel.
 Default is 10MB.
 - `--output-dir`: Output directory to save the downloaded files.
 Default is ``./Files``.
 - `--log-file`: Log file to save the logs.
 Default is ./logs.log.
+- `-c or --process-compressed-files`: Decompress the zip files from the input directory into the same directory.
+Default is False.